joshcanhelp/josh-to-11/input/symlinked/posts/2021/2021-12-12-we-need-your-beginners-mind.md

 title: "We Need Your Beginner's Mind"
 excerpt: "We need your experiments and your questions and your feedback.
 Your lack of understanding is a valuable attribute that goes away as you gain experience."
-tags: ["Personal Development", "Team Dynamics", ]
+tags: ["Personal Development", "Team Dynamics", "Portfolio"]
 featured_img: /_images/2021/experience_THUMB.jpg
 hn_link: "https://news.ycombinator.com/item?id=29580547"